Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

-Turbulence and angular momentum transport {\em is} possible if one or both of magnetic fields and self-gravity are present.
+Hydrodynamic transport is known to occur if disk self-gravity is important.
 A sufficiently massive disk is unstable \cite{toomre64} to the development of trailing spiral arms, which act to transport angular momentum outward.
-We will discuss the physics underlying this instability later in the context of the disk instability model for giant planet formation, but for now we note that instability occurs when, roughly,
+We will discuss the physics underlying this instability later in the context of models for planetesimal and giant planet formation, but for now we note that instability occurs when, roughly,

 Self-gravity could therefore play a role in protoplanetary disks at early epochs -- when the disk may well be massive enough -- but will not be important at late times when $M_{\rm disk} \ll M_*$.
 Models for when self-gravity is important, and for the long-term evolution of disks evolving under the action of self-gravity, have been calculated by several authors \citep{clarke09,rafikov09,rice09}.
 The basic conclusion of such models is that -- {\em if other sources of angular momentum transport are weak or non-existent} -- then gas in the disk will settle into a stable self-gravitating state out to $\sim 10^2$~AU.
 Such disks are necessarily massive, and have a steep surface density profile.